Ashtavinayaka

 Ashtavinayaka (अष्टविनायक) is a Sanskrit term which means "eight Ganeshas".
 The Ashtavinayaka Yatra refers to a pilgrimage to the eight Hindu temples in the state of Maharashtra, India, centered around the city of Pune.
 The eight temples house eight distinct idols of Ganesha, the Hindu deity of unity, prosperity, learning, and removing obstacles.
 Each of these temples has its own individual legend and history, as distinct from each other as the murtis in each temple.
 The form of each murti of Ganesha and his trunk are distinct from one another.
 There are other temples of eight Ganesha in various other parts of Maharashtra; however, the ones around Pune are more well known and visited.
 To complete the Ashtavinayaka Yatra, one must revisit the first temple after visiting all the eight temples.

 The Ashtavinayaka Yatra is a pilgrimage covering these eight holy abodes of Ganesha in and around Pune and Raigad districts of Maharashtra.
 Out of these 8 Temples, 5 are in Pune district, 2 are in Raigad district and 1 is in Ahmednagar (Ahilyanagar) District.
 Ganesha is worshiped first before any other worship service is carried out to any other deity.
 The pilgrimage takes 3 days to complete.
-As per scriptures travel starts from Moreswar in Moregaon then Siddhivinayak temple of Siddhatek, Pali, Mhad, Theur Chintamani Ganesh in Pune, Lenyandri, Ojar, Ranjangaon then back to Moregaon where pilgrimage had started.
+As per scriptures travel starts from Moreswar in Moregaon then Siddhivinayak temple of Siddhatek, Pali, Mhad, Theur Chintamani Ganesh in Pune, Lenyandri, Ozar, Ranjangaon then back to Moregaon where pilgrimage had started.